gcmt/vessel.nvim/README.md

 -- Control how much noisy the plugin is (one of :help vim.log.levels) vessel.opt.verbosity = vim.log.levels.INFO

 -- Some global marks might belong to files currently not loaded in memory.
-In this case the plugin can't retrieve the mark line content.
-Set this option to `false` to load in memory any such file as soon as you open the mark list window. vessel.opt.lazy_load_buffers = true
+-- In this case the plugin can't retrieve the mark line content.
+Set this option -- to `false` to load in memory any such file as soon as you open the mark list window. vessel.opt.lazy_load_buffers = true

--- Set 'cursorline' nvim option for a brief period of time after a jump for 'highlight_timeout' milliseconds vessel.opt.highlight_on_jump = false vessel.opt.highlight_timeout = 250
+-- Set 'cursorline' nvim option for a brief period of time after a jump -- for 'highlight_timeout' milliseconds vessel.opt.highlight_on_jump = false vessel.opt.highlight_timeout = 250

 -- Function executed after each jump.
-By default it just centers the cursor vertically unless vim.o.jumpotions is set to 'view'.
-The function takes two parameters: mode and context, both described in the API section of the documentation. vessel.opt.jump_callback = <function>
+By default it just centers the cursor vertically -- unless vim.o.jumpotions is set to 'view'.
+It takes two parameters: mode and context, -- both described in the API section of the documentation. vessel.opt.jump_callback = <function>
 ```